Juan-LukeKlopper/OxideAgent/README.md

 *   **Local-First:** All processing is done on your local machine, ensuring privacy and control over your data.
 *   **Ollama Integration:** Seamlessly connects to the Ollama platform to leverage a wide range of local language models.
-*   **Multi-Agent Support:** Easily switch between different AI "personalities" or agents, each configured with a specific model.
+*   **Multi-Agent Support:** Easily switch between different agents, each configured with a specific model.
-*   **Interactive Chat:** Engage in continuous conversations with the selected agent, with support for session memory.
+*   **Persistent Sessions:** The agent remembers your conversation history, allowing you to stop and resume long-running tasks at any time.
 *   **Streaming Responses:** Get real-time feedback from the agent as it generates a response.
+*   **Extensible Tool System:** Uses a scalable, trait-based system for adding new tools.
+*   **Native Tool Calling:** Leverages Ollama's native tool-calling API for reliable and structured tool interactions.
+*   **Tool Approval System:** A security-focused workflow requires user approval before executing any tool.

 ## Getting Started